Controlled Foreign Company

 These interests are determined by multiplying the control interest held by an Australian entity in the intervening entity by the control interest that the intervening entity has in the CFC being assessed.
 This calculation continues down the chain if there are multiple intervening entities.

-Treatment of Temporary Residents
+Treatment of temporary residents

 Temporary residents do not fall under the category of attributable taxpayers according to the CFC rules.